matrup01/bac_modules/README.md

-	start (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired after that timestamp end (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired before that timestamp title (str, optional) ... takes a str and uses it as a title for quickplots
+	start (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired after that timestamp end (str,optional) ... takes a str in 'hh:mm:ss'-format and only imports data acquired before that timestamp title (str, optional) ... takes a str and uses it as a title for quickplots deviate (bool, optional) ... takes a bool to decide if the data should be expressed relative to mean, default-False

 3.2   CCS811.plot(ax,y)